liuyax0818/tdesign-mobile-vue-starter-community/docs/pages/search.md

 **Search Discovery Module**

-- Displays cloud hot search suggestions
+- Displays cloud-based hot search suggestions
 - Each suggestion is identified by a search icon
 - Supports clicking suggestions to quickly fill the search box
 - Currently, module data is obtained via `mock` API requests, but in real applications, it should be fetched from the backend server.
 This can be switched to real backend APIs as needed.